Credit CardsArticles

 300-499Very poor

-If you’re a student, young adult or person new to the U.S. who doesn’t have credit history, it can be harder to get approved for a credit card.
-The good news is that credit newbies still have options.
+It can be harder for students, young adults or people new to the U.S. — especially those who don’t have a credit history — to get approved for a credit card.
+The good news is that credit card newbies still have options.

-Secured cards that require a cash deposit upfront are easier to qualify for and can help you build credit history from scratch.
+Secured cards that require an upfront cash deposit are easier to qualify for and can help you build a credit history from scratch.
 Becoming an authorized user on someone’s credit card is another way to build credit.
-With this strategy, you can piggyback off their payment history to establish your own credit history before applying for your own card.
+With the latter strategy, you can piggyback off their payment history to establish your own credit history before applying for your own card.
+You could also consider taking out a personal loan or credit builder loan to diversify your credit mix.

-Late fee: A late fee is the amount a credit card issuer may charge if you fail to make at least the minimum payment due by the billing due date.
+Term Late fee: A late fee is the amount a credit card issuer may charge if you fail to make at least the minimum payment due by the billing due date.
+These typically range from $25 to $40.

-3. Determine what kind of card fits your needs.
+3. Determine what kind of credit card fits your needs

 Credit card companies offer different types of credit cards to serve different needs.
 Here are some options you could explore: